Fj00/CEL/README.md

 Words that are common but limited to specific fields are avoided.
 Some instances are words only related to high-level chemistry, physics or mathematics.

-Elements 1-103 in the periodic table are all included for completeness.
+Elements 1-118 in the periodic table are all included for completeness.
 It would be hard to determine what counts as a common element.
-However, elements 104-118 are all theoretical and in most cases have been synthesized in only very small quantities.
-In addition, all have been recently named, therefore they are not included.

 Obscure medicines, medical terms and chemicals are left out.
-Common medicines such as ASPIRIN or IBUPROFEN in the uncountable form are left in.
+Common medicines such as ASPIRIN or IBUPROFEN are left in.

 Letters from the Greek alphabet have been included for completeness, regardless of commonality.
 Letters from the Hebrew alphabet have been omitted.
 However, spellings of letters from the English alphabet have also been omitted since they aren't typically spelled out in writing.
-Greek letters typically are treated as uncountable nouns, however a few have auxiliary definitions that require inflections, ALPHA(S), BETA(S), DELTA(S).
+Greek letters typically are treated as uncountable nouns, however a few have auxiliary definitions that require inflections, ALPHA(S), BETA(S), DELTA(S), OMEGA(S).

 Uncountable nouns have the plural omitted in almost all cases, mainly thanks to the 2of12 list having labeled them.
 However, there were still many more that needed to be classified.
 Often there is a little bit of gray area, so some plurals are included.
 It mostly depended on the ratio between the frequency of the singular and plural forms.

 Inflections are usually all included, however oftentimes a group of inflections will have a subset that are very common, whereas one or more words are not.
 For example, a noun and its plural along with an adjectival form might be included, where as the present participle of the verb is excluded.
 Another example is where only the adjectival form and the gerund form are common.

-Simple plurals with -ES or -S were favored over more obscure plurals, even in some cases where the usage was skewed in the other direction.

 Even though all the 9-15 letter words were examined, they are a lot less important for some games where the majority of words employed are less than 9 letters.
 They were left in mainly for extending 7-8 letter words using inflections, and also as an attempt to slow Nigel Richards down when he learns the dictionary.